American Rescue Plan

 The City of Waco intends to use $15 million of the $34.7 million for municipal purposes including improvements to infrastructure for Water, Wastewater, and WMARSS as well as for other infrastructure resiliency and backup projects.
 In addition, municipal purposes include revenue recovery due to loss revenue the City experienced because of the pandemic for the provision of governmental services.
 The funding will also be used for the continued response to the pandemic.

 $17 million of the funding will be used to provide direct assistance to households and businesses of the City of Waco.
-The exact usage of this funding will be determined based on your feedback using the budget tool below:.

 Lastly, the final $2 million in funding will be set aside as a contingency/reserve fund to provide flexibility over the period the funds are available to most appropriately respond to the changing economic and public health environment brought on by the pandemic.